 Figure out how you and the teacher will stay in touch during the school year.

 Is your child starting middle or high school?
 Did you move over the summer?
 A big change like that can be hard for a child or teen with ADHD.

 Make it easier by reaching out to the school before classes start.
-Help the new school match your child with the classes and teachers that fit his or her abilities and learning style.
+Help the new school match your child with the classes and teachers that fit his abilities and learning style.

 Call the school and arrange to share report cards, test scores, and notes from last year.
-Set up a meeting with the guidance counselor and your child's teachers.
-You may need to update your child's 504 Plan or IEP, or develop a new one.
+Meet with the guidance counselor and your child's teachers.
+You may need to update his 504 Plan or IEP, or make a new one.

 Ask the guidance counselor to take you and your child on a tour of the new school.
 Meet with teachers, the principal, the nurse, and anyone else your child will see daily.
-Walk through the whole school day with your child so they know where they need to go and when.
+Walk through the whole school day with your child so he knows where he needs to go and when.

 Advance planning and practice, along with familiar routines at home, will help you both get used to this change.